EuroComply

 How does Whistleblower apply in Czech Republic?

 Whistleblower applies in Czech Republic under EU law with the same obligations as across the bloc — maximum fine Per member state.
 The national supervisory authority is the ÚOOÚ (Úřad pro ochranu osobních údajů), which handles enforcement, complaints, and notifications.
-Deadline: December 17, 2023 (50+ employee entities).
+Deadline: December 17, 2021 (250+ employees); December 17, 2023 (50–249 employees).

 • Supervisory authority: ÚOOÚ (Úřad pro ochranu osobních údajů)